engspa12/PopMovies/README.md

-# PopularMoviesStage2
+# PopMovies

-#### PopularMoviesStage2 is an Android app that showcases movies using two sort criteria: Most Popular Movies and Highest Rated Movies.
+#### PopMovies is an Android app that showcases movies using two sort criteria: Most Popular Movies and Highest Rated Movies.

 #### The app allows you to save movies as favorites, watch movie trailers, read movie synopsis and reviews.
 Additional information displayed includes the movie rating and the movie release date.